What is a solar panel car — and should I get one?

 What companies are working on solar panel cars?

 Sono Motors is one of the leaders in the new field of solar vehicles.
-This German manufacturer is already taking pre-orders for its solar-powered Sion model, with plans to have them out on European roads sometime in 2019, as World Economic Forum reported last year.
+This German manufacturer is already taking pre-orders for its solar-powered Sion model, with plans to have them out on European roads some time in 2021, as World Economic Forum reported last year.

 What technology makes a solar panel electric vehicle work?